Launch of the Ethical Commitment and a Strengthened Era of Accountability > Common Core Curriculum for RYS 200

-The newly enhanced standards underlying the RYS 200 credential create a shared core curriculum for all RYS 200s that emphasize key learning goals and desired outcomes.
-Inclusive of lineage, style, or methodology, by February 2022 (when current RYSs meet these updated standards), all Yoga Alliance RYS 200 programs will operate from a common core curriculum that includes four categories and twelve competencies.
+New standards underlying the foundational-level RYS 200 credential took effect February 27, 2020, thus creating a shared core curriculum for all RYS 200s that emphasize key learning goals and desired outcomes.
+Inclusive of lineage, style, or methodology, as of February 2022 (the date by when current RYS 200s must up-level to these standards), all Yoga Alliance RYS 200 programs will operate from a common core curriculum that includes 4 categories and 12 competencies.
 In addition, each RYS will assess the knowledge, skills, and experience of its trainees prior to graduating and certifying them as 200-hour teachers against this core curriculum to ensure comprehension and understanding.

 Core Curriculum: Current RYS 200 vs New RYS 200.
 View full size.